Estrax/Lambda-School-Day-115-Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ```

 Overall complexity: O(1) + O(n) = **O(n)**.
 Requires some (linear) additional
 space on the call stack for the recursive calls.
+The `n` is the size of input,
+so there the number of `bunnies`.

 # Exercise II